isomerpages/imda-codesg/pages/features-content/2017-07-08-singapores-first-digital-garage-to-grow-a-community-of-1000-digital-makers.md

 ---
-layout: post
-title: "Singapore’s first “Digital Garage” to grow a community of 1000 digital makers"
+title: 'Singapore’s first “Digital Garage” to grow a community of 1000 digital makers'
-date: 2017-07-08
+date: 2017-07-08T00:00:00.000Z
 permalink: /singapores-first-digital-garage-to-grow-a-community-of-1000-digital-makers/
-breadcrumb: Singapore’s first “Digital Garage” to grow a community of 1000 digital makers
+breadcrumb: 'Singapore’s first “Digital Garage” to grow a community of 1000 digital makers'

 ---

 ## Singapore’s first “Digital Garage” to grow a community of 1000 digital makers